-Corinne Quigley is an associate in the firm's Environment and Energy Group.
+Corinne Quigley is an of counsel in the firm's Environment and Energy Group.
 Ms. Quigley counsels clients on land use, environmental, and regulatory matters in a number of sectors, including renewable energy, biotechnology, water, healthcare, and real property development.
 Ms. Quigley’s practice focuses on complex land use and environmental permitting and review under state and federal law, including the California Environmental Quality Act, the National Environmental Policy Act, the state and federal Endangered Species Acts, and redevelopment law, as well as energy law and policy.
 Ms. Quigley also represents clients in litigation under CEQA, NEPA, and the Endangered Species Act.

 While in law school, Ms. Quigley completed the Environmental Law Clinic and competed in the Moot Court Program.
 She also interned at the United States Department of the Interior, Solicitor General’s Office, where she worked on federal land management issues.
 She previously worked as a policy analyst for the El Dorado Local Agency Formation Commission, where she analyzed land use and development issues in an urbanizing county.